SIMRacingApps/SIMRacingApps/README.md

 This repository contains all the Web based Apps and Widgets.
 It's has only 2 3rd party dependencies, RequireJS and AngularJS.
 Both are supplied in the repository.
-I do this so I do not rely CDN providers and so it will load faster.
+I do this so I do not rely on CDN providers and so it will load faster.

 ### SIMRacingAppsSIMPlugin{SIM}

 Each of the repositories that follow this naming convention is the implementation of a specific SIM's functionality.

 The results of building this project may be used to include the SIM in the default .exe file that is created.
-If not, the Ant build file can also build a .SRA file that can be uploaded to any SRA server installation to add a SIM.
+If not, the Ant build file can also build a .SRA file that can be uploaded to any SRA server installation to add a SIM manually.

 1. [SIMRacingAppsSIMPluginTemplate](http://github/SIMRacingApps/SIMRacingAppsSIMPluginTemplate)
    This is a sample repository to use when starting a new SIM Plug-in.